Leo I, King of Armenia: Early years

 Their paternal uncle, Mleh I, lord of Armenian Cilicia had made a host of enemies by his cruelties in his country, resulting in his assassination by his own soldiers in the city of Sis in 1175.
 The seigneurs of Cilician Armenia elected Leo's brother, Roupen III to occupy the throne of the principality.
-In 1183, Hethum III of Lampron, allied with Prince Bohemond III of Antioch, began joint hostilities against Roupen III who sent Leo to surround Hethum's mountain lair.
+Roupen III sent Leo to surround Hethum's mountain lair.
 But Bohemond III, rushing to the aid of Hethum, treacherously made Roupen prisoner.

-His brother's absence gave Leo the opportunity to put his sharp political skills to practice as the interim guardian of the Roupenian House.
-Roupen's release required payment of a large ransom and the submission of Adana and Mamistra as vassalages to Antioch.
-When Roupen returned from captivity, he transferred the power to his brother, Leo (1187), and retired to the monastery of Trazarg.
+During 1187, he became the ruler.

 His rule

+In 1187, he was forced to engage in a war against Aleppo and Damascus, an arduous war in which he actually forced the allied forces to retreat.
+This first success of Leo is of great significance from a historical perspective, for at the same time that Saladin had begun his decisive battle against the Latin state of Jerusalem, the forces of Leo drew away the attention of some part of his forces and this way easing the pressure on the crusaders.